 Feather Follicle Issues

 While many things can damage the follicles, the most common reason is feather plucking.
 Feathers naturally fall out and are regrown when they’re too old.
-Feathers plucked too early, or too roughly, may cause irreversible damage to the delicate follicle.
+Feathers plucked too early or too roughly may cause irreversible damage to the delicate follicle.
 This could result in permanent issues with regrowing feathers.

-As noted above, parrots naturally molt old feathers.
+Parrots naturally molt old feathers.
 This process allows old feathers to be shed and new ones to take their place.
 As a feather reaches the end of its life, it may take on a frayed appearance with duller coloring.
 In contrast, the new, growing feathers often appear more vivid and healthy.

 A natural molt will not be isolated to one area of the parrot’s body at a time.
 Isolated feather shedding is a sign that there is an underlying problem.